 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 We’ve all been there: You’re stoked about an upcoming trip.
-Perhaps you’ve finally got just enough points/miles saved thanks to your use of the best credit card for miles in 2020.
+Perhaps you’ve finally got just enough points/miles saved thanks to your use of the best credit card for miles.
 This will be enough to cover the flight that you can’t wait to book.
 You jump at the opportunity to catch a fare sale to a faraway land, giddy that the only cost was a few bucks in taxes and fees.

 But, maybe you’re also a little disheartened at your depleted rewards account.
 “Oh well,” you think.
 “I’m going somewhere awesome!”
-There’s nothing worse than finding out later that you could have saved a quarter of those hard-earned miles if you would have just transferred those Chase Ultimate Rewards points to an airline program instead of booking directly through a credit card booking portal like Chase Ultimate Rewards.
+There’s nothing worse than finding out later that you could have saved a quarter of those hard-earned miles if you would have just transferred those Chase Ultimate Rewards points to an airline program instead of booking directly through a credit card booking portal like Chase Travel℠.

 I could’ve saved miles on my Australia redemption and further enjoyed the Langham Sydney Australia Hotel.
 Photo by Johnny Jet